General Instructions for Proceedings Volumes

 In light of these developments, special notice must be made of item #s 2-8 in the list below.

-2. The ACM Production System (TAPS) is an alternative to ACM’s traditional camera-ready submission method.
-It has been successfully utilized as a submission and processing platform for several SIG-sponsored volumes.
-If you would like to use TAPS as well, please notify ACM staff at [email protected], so that your event can be set up in the system.
+- The ACM Production System (TAPS) is an alternative to ACM’s traditional camera-ready submission method.
+It has been successfully utilized as a submission and processing platform for over 100 SIG-sponsored volumes each year.
+If you would like to use TAPS as well, please notify ACM staff at [email protected], so that your ACM sponsored event can be set up in our system.

 You are strongly encouraged to choose TAPS.
 Unlike the traditional camera-ready submission, which presents full text in PDF format only, TAPS generates both accessibility-friendly PDF and responsive HTML5 versions to ensure the widest possible readership.

 a.
-Obtain the ACM formatted XML or CSV metadata file from your Conference Management System (CMT, EasyChair, EDAS, HotCRP, LinkLings, OpenConf, PCS, OTHER);
+Obtain the ACM formatted XML or CSV metadata file from your Conference Management System (CMT, EasyChair, EDAS, HotCRP, LinkLings, OpenConf, PCS, OTHER).
+Please contact your Conference Management System support team for support;

 b.
 Create the XML metadata file according to the DTD specifications.
 It may be easier to modify the sample XML file; or

 c.
 Create a CSV file that contains a record for each publication entry you wish to have listed separately in the ACM Digital Library.
-Please be advised that, as of May 18, 2020, ACM phased out its traditional CSV format.
-ACM is now using an “enhanced CSV” designed to capture paper and author (enter initial letter capitalized and lower all other letters within a name; do not capitalize each letter) data at a more granular level.
-The metadata supplied in the enhanced format will be used to create the final publication output formats (HTML/PDF) from The ACM Production System (TAPS).
+Please be advised that ACM's “enhanced CSV” specifications is designed to capture paper and author (enter initial letter capitalized and lower all other letters within a name; do not capitalize each letter) data at a more granular level.
+The metadata supplied in the enhanced format will be used to create the final publication output formats (HTML/PDF) from The ACM Production System (TAPS) and published on ACM Digital Library citation pages.

 The “enhanced CSV” requires that the following information for each author/article be included (please refer to the field definition and list of accepted paper types):